MegCox/megcox.github.io/source/_posts/the-beginning.md

 {% asset_img Packed.png %}

 So there we are, packed and ready to go!
-I'll have to buy some warm weather clothes when I move into colder climates, and perhaps some hiking boots, but hopefully this will have me sorted for the first 6 months.
+I'll have to buy some warmer clothes when I move into colder climates, and perhaps some hiking boots, but hopefully this will have me sorted for the first 6 months.